StackVista/stackstate-docs/stackpacks/integrations/agent.md

 ## Start / stop the StackState Agent

-Manually start, stop or restart the StackState Agent:

 {% hint style="info" %}
 - Commands require elevated privileges.
 - Restarting the StackState Agent will reload the configuration files.
 {% endhint %}

+To manually start, stop or restart the StackState Agent:

 {% tabs %}
 {% tab title="Linux" %}